Posted at Tuesday, 27 June 2017 Last updated on Monday, 3 July 2017

 With concerns growing about the coordination of the many parties involved in investigating major fire claims, Burgoynes' partner Louise Russell participated in a roundtable event which brought together insurers, adjusters, forensic investigators and fire service claims.

 Posted at Tuesday, 21 March 2017 Last updated on Wednesday, 17 May 2017

 There has been a lot of publicity, and rightly so, about fires in domestic tumble dryers caused by the ignition of lint on the heating elements.
 This article deals with an entirely separate cause of fires involving tumble dryers and these fires are becoming more common.

-Burgoynes' consultant Chris Foster has teamed up with Thomas Miller to produce the UK P&I Club's latest Risk Focus on Engine Room Fires.
+Burgoynes' Chris Foster, Frank Anderson and Neil Sanders have teamed up with Thomas Miller to produce the UK P&I Club's latest Risk Focus on Engine Room Fires.
 Engine room fires are one of the most common fires on ships owing to the presence of a wide range of sources of fuel, sources of ignition and running machinery.
 An extended period of time on board a ship without a fire incident can lead to complacency and a failure to prioritise fire prevention measures and simulated fire incident practices.

 Posted at Friday, 9 September 2016 Last updated on Wednesday, 17 May 2017

 Burgoynes was established in 1968 and its 60 investigators currently investigate around 3000 fires a year, mainly for insurers, both in the UK and abroad.
 Of these fires, currently about 15 a year are in thatched buildings and whilst thatch fires represent a small proportion of building fires as a whole, the losses are disproportionately high.
 This is because thatched properties are generally of higher than average value and are frequently listed structures, leading to high repair costs.
 In addition, fires in thatch are difficult to extinguish and tend to be in remote locations, with inadequate water supplies, leading to increased damage.